Business Today (student magazine): 1980s to 2000s

 In 1988, Wendy Kopp became President of Business Today.
 She brainstormed the idea of Teach for America during an International Conference.

 In 2007, Michael Kratsios became President of Business Today.

 2010s

 In the 2010s, Business Today began greatly expanding its programming for college students, as well as increasing its editorial capacities.

 In 2012, Business Today hosted the Start @ a Startup conference.
 During the same year, Business Today published its Online Journal, which features editorial pieces, interviews, career pieces, seminar coverage, and conference coverage.

-In 2013, Business Today launched its Women in Business Conference, which would eventually become rebranded as HerVentures.
+In 2013, Business Today launched its Women in Business Conference, which would eventually become rebranded as HerVentures and then re-encompassed within the International Conference.

 In 2017, Mihika Kapoor spearheaded the first Design Nation conference for undergraduate students.
 Business Today also launched its first annual Breakout trip, allowing for 15 students to visit companies around New York City.

-In 2018, Business Today celebrated its 50th Anniversary.
+In 2018, Business Today celebrated its 50th anniversary.

+In 2024, the International Conference will celebrate its 50th anniversary.

 Business Today Magazine

 Business Today is an American magazine created by and for college students.
 It was founded in 1968 by three students at Princeton University—Jonathan Perel, Steve Forbes, and Michael Mims.
 Currently, Business Today is the largest student-run magazine in the United States.
 It is published twice a year, and has a distribution base of over 200,000 college students and business executives.